-City and Town based events which are predominantly aimed at local residents and those from surrounding districts and boroughs.
+City and Town based events which are predominantly aimed at local residents and those from surrounding counties.
 The events encourage a sense of community, showcase and celebrate the location and promote the districts cities and towns as community hubs and help to create a destination experience.